dcsobral/seedGen/README.md

   - `special/special.txt`: List of prefabs deemed "interesting".
 Other lists can be found on the same folder;
 * Helpful stuff:
+  - `listAllPrefabs.sh`: Lists all prefabs that may appear in a world, including parts and tiles.
   - `showPrefab.sh`: displays the image preview of a prefab.
   - `bash_completion.sh`: auto-complete for these scripts;

 There's more in here, some used by the above scripts, others used by me for more arcane purposes.
 Some, in fact, I no longer have use for at all.